Try our free ROI calculator. Discover your site's revenue potential.

 We say it might be ignored because, in some cases, users have seen their non-indexed international versions displayed on search results.
 Our guess is that Google can still understand the preferred version to be displayed by reading the hreflang tags.
 After all, it is still crawling those pages, just not getting them indexed.

-6. Using Relative URLs instead of absolute URLs
+6. Using Relative Instead of Absolute URLs

 As Content Kings puts it: